ditoelrey/Crypto-Portfolio-Tracker/README.md

 - Background service periodically refreshes prices and updates cache/DB.
 - External API failures fall back to cached values; retry policies minimize transient errors.

-## Extending
-- Add analytics, alerts or simulated trading.
-- Add unit/integration tests for service logic and DB operations.
-- Harden concurrency with explicit DB transactions where needed.

-## Contact
-See repository for code structure and implementation details.
-Use issues/PRs for questions or contributions.